Why be Bayesian?

 Flexible Modelling

 So this one is based on a point made in Ben Lambert’s book on Bayesian statistics.
 It is regarding how modern Bayesian statistics is achieved in practice.
-The computational methods require some effort to pick up, especially if you do not have experience with programming (though Ben Lambert’s book gives a nice introduction to Stan).
+The computational methods may require some effort to pick up, especially if you do not have experience with programming (though Ben’s book gives a nice introduction to Stan).
 However, they can be readily extended to larger and more complex models.

 Some Compelling Arguments